 (b) If the member requests a hearing the Division determines whether the HERC has considered the funded condition/treatment pair for inclusion on the Prioritized List within the last five years.
 If the HERC has not considered the pair for inclusion within the last five years, the Division shall make an ad hoc coverage determination in consultation with the HERC:

+(c) Ad hoc determination of individual cases is based on the Division’s assessment of whether the treatment is medically appropriate and necessary for the patient and meets the other relevant rules and program standards.
+Ad hoc determinations shall include consideration of the patient’s medical history, the treating provider’s recommendation, available medical research and professional guidelines.
+Ad hoc determinations may be informed by consultations with specialists with relevant expertise on the condition or treatment in question

-(A) If the Division decides the requested treatment is appropriate and necessary, before the hearing the Division will make the following determinations:
+(A) If the Division determines that the requested treatment is not appropriate and necessary, the Division will uphold the denial.

-(i) Is the condition funded on the HERC Prioritized List of Health Services;

-(ii) Is the treatment on the HERC Prioritized List of Health Services, funded or unfunded;

-(iii) Is the treatment that does not pair with the member’s condition medically or orally appropriate and necessary for the member; and

-(iv) Has the HERC considered the funded condition/treatment pair for inclusion on the Prioritized List and determined it is not covered.

-(B) If the Division determines that (A)(i) or (ii) or (iii) is not met, the Division will uphold the denial and not proceed to (iv).
 The member may then proceed to hearing;

-(C) If the Division determines that (A)(iv) is met the Division will uphold the denial.
-The member may then proceed to hearing;

-(D) If the Division determines that (A)(i), (ii) and (iii) are met and (A)(iv) is not met, the Division will overturn the denial and approve the coverage by exception.
+(B) If the Division determines that the requested treatment is appropriate and necessary for the member’s condition, the Division will overturn the denial and approve the coverage by exception.
 This determination will not need to proceed to hearing.

-(c)If a Division hearing overturns a MCE’s coverage determination, the MCE may invoke the dispute resolution procedures in OAR 410-141-3550.
+(d)If the Division hearing overturns a MCE’s coverage determination, the MCE may invoke the dispute resolution procedures in OAR 410-141-3550.

 (14) General anesthesia for oral procedures.
 General anesthesia for oral procedures that are medically and orally necessary and appropriate to be performed in a hospital or ambulatory surgical setting may be used only for those members as detailed in OAR 410-123-1490.